maxfordham/ipyautoui/docs/README.txt

 **note: we assume you are in the same dir as this README.txt file.

-1. delete the ../src/__init__.py
+1. create conda environment for docs
-^ this is here for dev only and makes the doc generator think that ipyautoui is a subpackage of src
+>>> mamba env create -f environment.yml

-2. generate conf.py file from jupyterbook
+2. generate conf.py file from jupyterbook _config.yml
 >>> jupyter-book config sphinx .

 3. generate docs